PSRahul/product_photo_with_lora_sd/README.md

 - **Step 2** - Once the visuals are generated I use [Segment Anything](https://github.com/facebookresearch/segment-anything) from Facebook and [CLIP](https://github.com/openai/CLIP) from OpenAI to classify the segmentation masks using text prompts.
 If the given product that is provided with the text prompt is found, the mask of the found object is used for further processing and optimising the chosen product.

-- **Step 3** -   To accomplish this, I use [ControlNet](https://github.com/lllyasviel/ControlNet) to more finely control the product while preserving the scene.
-This is made possible by inpainting from the product mask generated from the previous step.
+- **Step 3** -   To enhance the visual appearence of the project or to even modify the attributes of the product, I use Image2Image Inpainting along with [ControlNet](https://github.com/lllyasviel/ControlNet) to more finely control the product while preserving the scene.
+This is made possible by the product mask generated from the previous step.

 Each of these steps are explained in more detail in the next sections.